Skip links

 Insights from a Certified Ethical Hacker: Expert Tips

-As the demand for cybersecurity professionals continues to grow, the role of a Certified Ethical Hacker (CEH) has become one of the most sought-after positions in the field.
-Ethical hackers use the same tools and techniques as malicious hackers—but for a good purpose: to protect organizations from attacks by identifying vulnerabilities before they can be […]
+As the demand for cybersecurity professionals continue to grow, the role of a Certified Ethical Hacker (CEH) has become one of the most recent-after positions in the field.
+Ethical hackers use the same tools and techniques as malicious hackers—but for a good purpose: to protect organizations from attacks by identifying vulnerabilities before they can be [...]

 Table of Contents

-As the demand for cybersecurity professionals continues to grow, the role of a Certified Ethical Hacker (CEH) has become one of the most sought-after positions in the field.
+As the demand for cybersecurity professionals continue to grow, the role of a Certified Ethical Hacker (CEH) has become one of the most recent-after positions in the field.
 Ethical hackers use the same tools and techniques as malicious hackers—but for a good purpose: to protect organizations from attacks by identifying vulnerabilities before they can be exploited.

-In this article, we bring you a candid interview with Amit Sharma, a Certified Ethical Hacker with over six years of experience in penetration testing and red team operations.
-He shares his personal experiences, study strategies, common mistakes to avoid, and practical tips for aspiring CEHs.
+In this article, we ring you a candid interview with Amit Sharma, a Certified Ethical Hacker with over six years of experience in penetration testing and red team operations.
+He shares his personal experiences, study strategies, common strategies to avoid, and practical tips for seeking CEHs.

 Q1: What inspired you to become a Certified Ethical Hacker?